Medical device: Cybersecurity

 Similar to hazards, cybersecurity threats and vulnerabilities cannot be eliminated but must be managed and reduced to a reasonable level.
 When designing medical devices, the tier of cybersecurity risk should be determined early in the process in order to establish a cybersecurity vulnerability and management approach (including a set of cybersecurity design controls).
 The medical device design approach employed should be consistent with the NIST Cybersecurity Framework for managing cybersecurity-related risks.

 In August 2013, the FDA released over 20 regulations aiming to improve the security of data in medical devices, in response to the growing risks of limited cybersecurity.

 Artificial intelligence

 The number of approved medical devices using artificial intelligence or machine learning (AI/ML) is increasing.
 As of 2020, there were several hundred AI/ML medical devices approved by the US FDA or CE-marked devices in Europe.
 Most AI/ML devices focus upon radiology.
 As of 2020, there was no specific regulatory pathway for AI/ML-based medical devices in the US or Europe.
 However, in January 2021, the FDA published a proposed regulatory framework for AI/ML-based software, and the EU medical device regulation which replaces the EU Medical Device Directive in May 2021, defines regulatory requirements for medical devices, including AI/ML software.
+In January 2025, the FDA published a draft guidance document for AI-enabled medical devices, covering both lifecycle considerations and marketing submissions.